meteor-velocity/velocity-helpers/README.md

 ## Contribution guidelines

 * Use pull-requests
-* Use ES2015 and the [Xolvio Style Guide](https://github.com/xolvio/javascript-style-guide)
+* Use ES2015 and the [Xolv.io Style Guide](https://github.com/xolvio/javascript-style-guide)
 * Use test driven development
 * Use Git Flow